Samir Mathur

 American Funds Tax-Aware model portfolios

-Amidst this uncertainty, portfolio managers and analysts continue to use deep fundamental analysis to unearth overlooked opportunities and pursue strong results for investors.
+As we kick off the new year, portfolio managers and analysts continue to use their deep fundamental analysis in their quest to unearth overlooked opportunities and pursue strong results for investors.

 Analysts and portfolio managers mentioned above are references to Capital Group associates.